Skip to Content

 Hearing Aids for Pensioners in the UK

 Current UK statistics show that 40% of people over the age of 50 have some degree of hearing loss.
-Age is the most common cause of hearing loss, due to the natural wear and tear of the tiny hair cells in the inner ear, but there are other links too - like prolonged exposure to loud noises.
+Age is the most common cause of hearing loss, due to the natural wear and tear of the tiny hair cells in the inner ear, but there are other causes too, like prolonged exposure to loud noises.

 Hearing loss is usually a gradual process that people don't notice immediately, but you must seek professional help as soon as you do.
 This will ultimately improve the success of your treatment and future hearing healthcare.